 Rodgers’ tactical flexibility is to be applauded, but there are times when his Magic Brendan line-ups cause more harm than good.
 Reverting to a back three in the FA Cup semi-final against Aston Villa, when opposition teams had worked out how to counter that system three weeks earlier, was a fatal error.
 He’s got plenty of centre-forwards, it’s about time he used them.

 Rodgers has trusted the Liverpool academy and should continue to do so.
 Ibe aside, Jordan Rossiter – a lung-bursting midfielder – scored on his first-team debut last season and should feature more prominently, Jerome Sinclair came off the bench against Chelsea, while the gifted playmaker Joao Carlos Teixeira looked promising on loan at Brighton last season and in pre-season, after a quick recovery from a broken leg.

 Milner has a big season ahead.
 Now at his peak, and at a club that will play the England international in the central midfield position he so craved at Manchester City, Milner must step up.
 Though a new arrival, he joins a squad that will need his experience.
 Who knows, he could join Henderson at the heart of Roy Hodgson’s first-choice midfield in time for Euro 2016.

 It’s been another season of transition for Liverpool, but if they can get Sturridge fit in 2016/17, then the league could well be theirs.
 Again.
 They still can’t really defend.
 Again.
 On the plus side, Rodgers’ teeth have never looked whiter.

-To see where FourFourTwo think Liverpool will finish – along with a bespoke two-page preview – get our special new season issue.
+To see where FourFourTwo think Liverpool will finish – along with a bespoke two-page preview – get our special new season issue, out Saturday 1 August.